Car stolen and recovered

 You may also be interested in reading about our other services.

-- Theft protection immobiliser system.
+- Ghost 2 Immobiliser.
 The immobiliser system may be the ultimate security feature that could be added to the vehicle’s security.
 Being that in order to start the car, it requires a pin code to be entered which is made up of a series of buttons to be pressed in a certain sequence, making the vehicle undrivable.
 This is true whether any keyless fob or any other type of keys are present or not.
 About how to add and improve the security of the vehicle, you can watch a video here.

 - Van security and safety.
 Tradespeople in the UK pay tens of thousands of pounds every year to replace the stolen tools.
 Interested in increasing van security?
 You can watch a video here, or you can read our blog article about how one of our customers was saved by the added security locks.
 You can read more here